 Situated on a small island.
 Matara Paravai Duwa Temple is a Buddhist temple that is as scenic as it is peaceful.
 Surrounded by the ocean, Matara Paravi Duwa Temple is home to Buddhist monks and ideal for soul seeking.
 You may find monks crossing the bridge and going inside the temple.
 You are requested to maintain silence and decorum at all times during your visit.
 The sound of crashing waves feels like a piece of meditative music to the ears.
 If you want to get away from all the hustle-bustle and flee to tranquil surroundings, then you should come to this place.

 8. Matara Beach

 One of the best places to visit in Matara is the beach itself.
 Unlike other popular beaches in Sri Lanka, you will not find much crowd at this place.
 So, enjoy taking long walks by the shore, go beach combing, or just sit under a tree and read your favorite book gazing at the ocean once in a while.
+Undoubtedly, Matara Beach is one of the best beaches in Sri Lanka.
 When the ride is not strong, you can also enjoy taking a bath in the sea.

 9. Medawatta Beach

 Matara is blessed with quite number of picturesque beaches, one of which is Medawatta Beach.
 What lures visitors to this place is the serenity and astounding views of the ocean.
 Once can relax here for hours strolling or sitting.
 The beach is outlined with hillocks.
 So, reaching this place might be a little exercise for you.
 This beach is mainly famous for surfing and has got a number of good hotels around too.